 The engineers at Philips also spared no expense when it came to design.
-This a handsome little razor.
+This a handsome little nose trimmer.
 The rubberized grip looks great, and will also prevent the device from slipping from your hand, and the removable heads set it apart from other trimmers on the market.

 This unit is attractive, easy to maneuver with a non-slip rubber grip, waterproof, and comes with a case to hold all of the accessories.
 More importantly, it’s one of the most comfortable (or as some would say, least scary) trimmers you can put into your ears and nose.
 Overall this trimmer is a great buy.